 Celtic Christian had a vivid sense of the supernatural, and they cultivated places and times of year when the supernatural world seemed most close to our world.
 They Celts loved pilgrimages to places where God felt close.
 They were comfortable with experiencing mystery and awe in the face of a transcendent God.
 They loved the Trinity: three in one, one in three.
 These are some of the themes we’ll look at in blog posts in the coming weeks.

-(If you’d like to receive an email whenever I post on this blog, sign up in the right hand column under “subscribe.”
+(This is the first post in a series on Cletic Christianity.
+If you’d like to receive an email whenever I post on this blog, sign up in the right hand column under “subscribe.”
 This post excerpted from A Renewed Spirituality: Finding Fresh Paths at Midlife by Lynne M. Baab.
 Copyright © Lynne M. Baab.)

 Other posts on Celtic Christianity: